NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ```

 ### Enhancing accessibility
 Some may find the window of [Relentless Blade](./skill-tree.md#relentless-blade) difficult or tiresome.
 To make things easier, you may change the location of your [Normal Attack](#normal-attack) button.
-There is a priority system for inputs.The game will process actions with a lower priority value first.
+There is a priority system for inputs.
+The game will process actions with a lower priority value first.
 The priority values are as follows:

 ![image](_static/skill/palette-priority.png)